A Digital Nomad Guide to Istanbul

 There is so much going on in Istanbul that I found it difficult to fit in everything I wanted to see, and I think this is why I am drawn back.
 The food, the people, and the atmosphere are so unique, and it is a city full of life and energy.

-Places to Work in Istanbul
+Work in Istanbul

 Istanbul has a great selection of co-working spaces, cafés, and hostels to work from, so you are not short for choice.
 The biggest decider for choosing a co-working space will be the location as the city is split East and West.
 If you are living in the East, and you choose a co-working space on the other side, then you will need to commute to the West, which can take a fair amount of time during peak hours, so it might be more time-efficient to choose one close to where you are staying as Istanbul is a huge city.
 There are over ten different co-working spaces scattered across the city, so make sure to check out what is nearest to you.